-In 1923, Plan A-23 was registered and it incorporated some of the unsold lots in the two earlier plans and Whittier Avenue was realigned.
+In 1923, Plan A-23 was registered and it incorporated some of the unsold lots in the two earlier plans.
 Since then, most properties within the community have changed hands and been redeveloped into more modern homes.
 Today, remnant homes of the 1960's are demolished to build custom homes.